JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 3 - Azure Policy.md

 With an initiative definition, you can group several policy definitions to achieve one overarching goal.
 An initiative evaluates resources within scope of the assignment for compliance to the included policies.

 #### Create an initiative definition
-1. Select **Definitions** under Authoring in the left side of the Azure Policy page.
+1. Select **Definitions** under Authoring on the left side of the Azure Policy page.
 2. Select **+ Initiative Definition** at the top of the page to open the Initiative definition page.
 3. Enter **Tag Enforcement** as the Name and Description of the initiative.
 4. For Category, choose *Create new*, and enter **MyFirstInitiative**.